open-mafia/open_mafia_engine/docs/user_guide/concepts.md

 though usually it's done in a top-down manner, with callbacks depending on changes in the state.

-In the Open Mafia Engine, you can think of `Subscriber`s as being the "callbacks", and the `Action`s as their effects.
+In the Open Mafia Engine, you can think of `EventHandler`s as being the "callbacks", and the `Action`s as their effects.

 However, in order to allow "countering" or otherwise modifying actions (for example,